 We spent over 100 hours testing robo-advisors, opening and funding an account with each robo to acquire a true client experience and find the best robo advisors

 .
 In this comparison, we will compare Betterment vs Personal Capital to see which robo-advisor is better.

 Overall, Betterment takes the upper hand with 5.00 stars over Personal Capital's 4.50 stars.
-And, as far as individual category awards go, Betterment finished with awards Best in Class - Cost, Best in Class - Investment Approach, Best in Class - Platforms & Tools and Best in Class - Customer Service, while Personal Capital came up with none of these.
+And, as far as individual category awards go, Betterment posted awards Best in Class - Cost, Best in Class - Investment Approach and Best in Class - Platforms & Tools, while Personal Capital found itself with none of these.